deckhouse/secrets-store-integration/docs/CONFIGURATION.md

 ---
-title: "The secrets-store-integration module: configuration"
+title: "Configuration of secrets-store-integration"
+description: "Reference for the configuration parameters of the secrets-store-integration module."
 ---